The Fellowship

 Applications will be assessed by an awards adjudication committee comprised of regular CAE faculty.
 The criteria for assessment are:

-• We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
-Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.
+- We encourage applications from members of equity-deserving groups and groups that have been historically marginalized on any grounds, including gender identity or expression, sexual orientation, racialization, disability, political belief, religion, and/or First Nation, Metis, Inuit, or Indigenous persons.
+International students are equally welcome.

 Current Graduate Fellows